nathanael-fijalkow/games_book/_sources/Classic/3_Parity/value_iteration.md

 ```

-We rely on the high-level presentation of value iteration algorithms given in  {ref}`Section <1-sec:value_iteration>`.
+We rely on the high-level presentation of value iteration algorithms given in  Section {ref}`1-sec:value_iteration`.
 Let $\game = (\arena,\Parity[\col])$ a parity game with $n$ vertices and priorities in $[1,d]$,
 and without loss of generality $d$ is even.